The best camera bags of 2023

 The Think Tank Photo Streetwalker V2.0 is a utilitarian, durable camera backpack.
 It offers tons of storage for your camera and photography equipment, even including a 300mm lens.
 Or it can fit two bodies with lenses attached, plus some extra lenses.
 There is no room for a laptop, but it does provide a 10-inch tablet sleeve, so you at least have that.

 Beyond your large equipment, you’ll find loads of pockets for storing all your smaller items.
 There are pockets on the sides for water bottles, and stretch pockets on the shoulder straps are perfect for sunglasses or snacks.
-A tripod attachment point on the bottom of the bag and included strap allow you to easily carry your tripod.
+A hidden tripod attachment point on the bottom of the bag and included strap allow you to easily carry your tripod.
 And there’s even an ID card holder on the top of the bag in case you happen to lose it.

 One area that the Think Tank Photo Streetwalker especially shines is comfort.
-The padded straps and slim design make this a good for long days of urban shoots.
+The padded wide straps and slim design make this a good choice for long days of shoots.
 The back is specially padded with breathable air mesh and cooling air channels for ventilation, keeping you cooler than other bags.
 The bag offers a chest connector and removable waist belt for added security and comfort when walking around.
 Think Tank utilized water-repellant coatings, but it also comes with a rain cover for more protection.

 Best backpack for short hikes: Lowepro Trekker Lite BP 250 AW, Black